 - Academy of Pharmaceutical Sciences

 - British Society of Antimicrobial Chemotherapy

-I am currently a personal tutor for undergraduate students and lecture at Levels 1 and 5.
+I am a personal academic tutor for Physics undergraduate students and lecture at Levels 1 and 5.
 I also supervise BSc, MPhys, Medicine MRes, and PhD students.

 Research groups and institutes